mxxo/rust_cfd/README.md

-# Rust library for the course "Finite-volume methods"
+# Rust library for the course "Finite-volume methods" 🌪️

-## Completed assignments
+## Executables
 * **a1** --- Godunov's method for linear PDEs (1D)
 * **a2** --- Exact Riemann solver for the Euler equations (1D)
 * **a3** --- Approximate Riemann solvers (1D)